nickbabcock/OhmGraphite/README.md

 # OhmGraphite

 OhmGraphite takes the hard work of extracting hardware sensors from [Open Hard Monitor](http://openhardwaremonitor.org/) (technically [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) for most up to date hardware) and exports the data in a [graphite](https://graphiteapp.org/) compatible format.
-If you're missing Windows GPU, temperature, or power metrics in Grafana or (or other graphite UI), this tool is for you!
+If you're missing GPU, temperature, or power metrics in Grafana or (or other graphite UI), this tool is for you!

-OhmGraphite functions as a console app or a Windows service that periodically polls the hardware.
+OhmGraphite functions as a console app (cross platform) or a Windows service that periodically polls the hardware.

-## Getting Started
+## Getting Started (Windows)

 - Create a directory that will home base for OhmGraphite (I use C:\Apps\OhmGraphite).
 - Download the latest zip and extract to our directory